Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 Understanding the Layers

 Entities are the core business objects and rules.
-They contain enterprise-wide business logic that would exist even if you had no software.
-For example, a LoanApplication entity knows that a loan cannot exceed 80% of the property value — this rule exists independently of any database or web framework.
+They contain enterprise-wide business logic that would exist even in the absence of software.
+For example, a LoanApplication entity knows that a loan cannot exceed 80% of the property value; this rule exists independently of any database or web framework.

 Use Cases contain application-specific business rules.
 They orchestrate the flow of data to and from entities.
-A use case like ApproveLoanApplication coordinates between the entity rules, external credit checks, and notification services.
+A use case such as ApproveLoanApplication coordinates the entity rules, external credit checks, and notification services.

 Interface Adapters convert data between the format most convenient for use cases and the format required by external systems.
-Controllers, presenters, and repository implementations live here.
+Controllers, presenters, and repository implementations reside in this layer.

-Frameworks and Drivers are the outermost layer — databases, web servers, messaging systems, and third-party libraries.
-This layer should contain as little code as possible, mostly glue and configuration.
+Frameworks and Drivers form the outermost layer: databases, web servers, messaging systems, and third-party libraries.
+This layer should contain as little code as possible, primarily glue and configuration.

 Dependency Injection in Practice

-Dependency Injection (DI) is the mechanism that makes Clean Architecture work.
-Instead of creating dependencies inside a class, you inject them from the outside.
-This makes code testable (you can inject mocks), flexible (you can swap implementations), and explicit (dependencies are visible in the constructor).
+Dependency Injection (DI) is the mechanism through which Clean Architecture operates.
+Rather than creating dependencies inside a class, they are injected from the outside.
+This renders code testable (mocks can be injected), flexible (implementations can be swapped), and explicit (dependencies are visible in the constructor).

 # Without DI: Hard to test, tightly coupled